Verifying your membership

 - You must not bring into disrepute the name and/or brand of Governance Institute of Australia.

 - The context in which you insert the logo must not give the impression that you or your organisation are sponsored or endorsed by us.
-Any such arrangements must be approved by the National Director, Marketing & Membership Services.
+Any such arrangements must be approved by the General Manager, Membership & Engagement.

 - The context in which you insert the logo must not suggest that we have created any of your content.